 What is scrapish.com about?
-Quilt blocks and easy quilt patterns for beginners. :-)
+Star and log cabin quilt patterns and quilt blocks!

 Hello and welcome!
 I am Wanda Epps, publisher of scrapish.com.

 I am a lifelong (almost) crafter.
 My earliest memories of crafting was in eighth grade art class.
 We did basket weaving, embroidery, painting and macramé.
-Remember those macramé plant hangers that were popular in the 70s?
-Well, we made 'em. :-)
+Those then popular macramé plant hangers, well, we made 'em! :-)

 As a youngster I watched my great aunt Fannie make quilts from scraps of fabric that she had used to make clothes.
 She used a Singer (R) treadle sewing machine to make the clothes and made the quilts by hand.